Quality declaration - summary

-Personal income data are produced by ABS at regional (small area) level to provide valuable information about regional economies and the income of individuals resident in regions.
+This publication produces personal income data at regional (small area) level to provide valuable information about regional economies and the income of individuals resident in regions.
 This annual regional level income data is not available from existing ABS censuses and surveys.

-The scope of the personal income tax data includes individuals who submit an individual income tax return to the Australian Tax Office, and individuals who have had a payment summary issued by an employer and then remitted to the ATO.
+The scope of this data includes individuals who submitted an individual tax return to the ATO, individuals who had a PAYG payment summary issued by an employer, and their employers.

-The main statistics released from ATO personal income tax data are the number of persons and the amount of income from Wages and salaries and other employee related payments (Employee income), Own unincorporated business, Investment, Superannuation and annuities, Other income (excluding Government pensions and allowances) and Total income (excluding Government pensions and allowances).
+The main statistics released from ATO personal income tax data are the number of persons and the amount of income from Wages and salaries and other employee related payments (Employee income), Own unincorporated business, Investment, Superannuation, and Total income.
 Other income measures such as mean and median income, and income percentile indicators (80th, 50th for example) are also produced.